 Lady Pill Reminder

-For a contraceptive-focused pill reminder app, take a look at Lady Pill Reminder.
+For a contraceptive-focused pill reminder app, look at Lady Pill Reminder.

 The developer of the Lady Pill Reminder also created two other birth control reminder apps.
 The MyPill Birth Control Reminder and Birth Control Reminder apps.